Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Being centred in the inner ear, the vestibular system also works closely with the auditory system.
 Vestibular activities aid in the development of speech and language.

 Vestibular activities are not only great fun and enjoyed by parents and babies alike, they can also help prevent your baby from becoming over-sensitive to movement, so she doesn’t miss out on important movement activities later on.

 Before you start any vestibular activity with your baby make sure you read the guidelines here.

-Here are some lovely vestibular activities to do with your baby from our enormously popular free online Active Babies Smart Kids series.
-Enjoy!
-Watch the full free video on your baby’s balance here.
+There are some lovely vestibular activities to do with your baby from our enormously popular online baby classes series; Active Babies Smart Kids series.
+Access the full video on your baby’s balance here.

 Bindy Cummings is a teacher, GymbaROO early childhood neurodevelopmental consultant and early childhood development lecturer.
 She is the co-creator of GymbaROOs free online series for parents and babies and is the Editor of GymbaROO’s ‘First Steps’ magazine.
 More on Bindy Cummings here.

 Reference: (1) Sandler, A. et al. (1981) Vestibular stimulation in early childhood.
 Journal of early intervention 3: 48-55

 Active Babies Smart Kids – Online Baby Classes

 GymbaROO-KindyROO’s online series of baby classes is taking the parenting world by storm!
 It is highly recommended by doctors, paediatricians, early childhood experts and the Maternal Child and Family Health Nurses Association.
 This series is being called: “The essential guide for parents”.
 Join the thousands of parents already playing with their babies from birth, in the best way for brain and body development and laying crucial foundations for future learning.
 What happens in the first year, not only matters, it matters a lot!
 Enjoy the introductory video below.